 Influencing shoppers by way of olfactory stimulation has proved to be an effective and yet subtle method of communication.
 Fresh bread smells in the supermarket, freshly mown grass in the sports store and the scent of the latest perfume coming of the duty free trolley in the aircraft are all example of conscious attempts to influence the sub-conscious of shoppers.
 With regard to targeting this sense, it is important to provide shoppers with context so that they take away the intended positive emotional associations, instead of any unforeseen negatives.

-In beauty categories when anywhere between 20% and 30% of shoppers smell the products as part of evaluation, it always surprising that some brands prevent this trigger to purchase by sealing the packs.
+In beauty categories when anywhere between 20% and 30% of shoppers smell the products as part of the evaluation, it is always surprising that some brands prevent this trigger to purchase by sealing the packs.
 Another olfactory consideration is what the general smell of that part of the store is.
 Does it help or hinder sales (A strong smell of curry in the lingerie department didn’t!)
 Watch below as a couple of shoppers clearly use smell as part of the product selection process.

 4. Touch Shopping (Touch)